CNDDB Contributor Spotlight: Christal Niederer

 Christal contributes regularly to the CNDDB, especially in association with Creekside Science’s reintroduction projects.
 “It feels good to know you’re the current expert on a particular occurrence, especially if you’ve led a project to reestablish that taxon.
 Having your report change the occurrence from ‘presumed extirpated’ to ‘extant’ feels really good.
 I’m always amazed how much information is in the CNDDB when I need to look something up.
 We’re all so lucky to have this resource, and we need to take the time to keep it current.”

-Don’t wait—take time today to link opens in new windowsubmit your field data to CNDDB and help us keep this resource up-to-date!
+Don’t wait—take time today to submit your field data to CNDDB and help us keep this resource up-to-date!